jlbradley1844/jlbradley1844.github.io/_drafts/a-moral-theory-of-racism.md

 possible.
 Another is to strengthen antiracist norms univerally, to ensure that even those stuck in "stage three" behave if only to fit in to their own peer group.
-However, equally important and overlooked is the need to protect minorites from racism.
+However, equally important and overlooked is the need to protect minorities from racism.
 It seems that of these three things, only the second one, social pressure, is in use.
-This may be why there are so many complaints about "PC" behavior.
+This may be why there are so many complaints about "PC police".
 Of these three pressure points, peer pressure is perhaps the least effective at regulating behavior, but without any overt acknowledgement of the need for continued moral development throughout one's life or overt